 For long term benefits, put your skill to practice.
 Determination and consistency will help you get better in specific skills.
 Be it time management, event management or public speaking, put your skills to use often.

 Look for someone who has the same skillset you wish to achieve.
 Reach out to them to help you in your career.
 Having a good mentor can make a huge difference to your career as they will be able to guide, motivate and challenge you.

 If there is a skill you think is crucial to excel in your chosen field but you are unable to find the right mentor, take it up on yourself to learn it.
 Teach yourself, educate yourself!
 There are abundant resources available to guide you – use the internet, libraries or self-help programs.
 Consider taking up free online courses that are available on various platforms.

-While you are at it, don’t forget to create a balance between your studies and extracurricular activities.
+A friendly advice: While you are at it, don’t forget to create a balance between your studies and extracurricular activities.
 Try to implement these skills in your classroom as well.
-Effective communication and strategies can help kick-start your career as recruiters are more likely to shortlist students with some experience than nothing.
+Effective communication and strategies can help kick-start your career as recruiters are more likely to shortlist students with some experience than none.